 “Each one of us matters, has a role to play, and makes a difference.
 Each one of us must take responsibility for our own lives, and above all, show respect and love for living things around us, especially each other.”

-None of us will do it perfectly.
+None of us will pursue a sustainable lifestyle perfectly.
 Few of us will go about it in the same way.
-Yet, I do believe that each one of us is valuable and has a role to play in making this world a brighter place.
-Our individual efforts may seem small but collectively, we can make a lasting impact.
+Yet, I do believe that each one of us is valuable.
+We all have a role to play in making this world a brighter place.
+Our individual efforts toward a more sustainable lifestyle may seem small but collectively, we can make a lasting impact.